IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 https://service.us.apiconnect.ibmcloud.com/gws/apigateway/api/8326f1d8a3dbc5afd14413a2682b7a78e17a55ee352f6c03f6be82718d69726e/books
 </pre>

-Now, let’s store some books.
+Now, let's store some books.
 To do so use your REST client to submit a `POST` against the endpoint you have created prior.

 Make sure to hand-over the following JSON data (you can use snippets 16 and 17):